netigent/file-store-io/README.md

 In terms of using the Library the following should get you up and running quickly

 # Version Changes
+**1.0.11** Fixing ctor for BoxClient and FileSystem clients, encase appSettings etc for Box are null

 **1.0.9** Missing Prop in DI / appSettings for default Storage, updating ReadMe example for "Using Dependency Injection"

 **1.0.8** Support for Box Storage (>50MB files not yet supported will be in next version), Migrate File function (keep file references and relocate the binary to new location), default Provider